China's Response to a Rising India

 Within the last year, Chinese experts have demonstrated a growing sensitivity to the increasingly negative views of China within India and have encouraged their government to take action to reverse this trend.
 These experts have floated a variety of proposals to improve what they describe as “strategic trust,” including increased support for what each country views as its core interests, dialogues on areas where interests may conflict, and genuine progress moving to resolve the border dispute.
 Nevertheless, the underlying asymmetry of power suggests that India’s perceptions will be hard to dispel.

 In the security arena, access to the Indian Ocean remains a major concern for China.
 You list several other areas where relations between the two countries are strained—for example, India’s desire for a permanent seat on the UN Security Council.
 How does China’s strategy toward India consider these challenges and abate them?

 China’s strategy is to find all the areas where it can cooperate with India and to do so.
 That is, Beijing pursues comprehensive economic, political, and international engagement with New Delhi to buffer the overall relationship from specific challenges and sources of friction, such as India’s bid to join the UN Security Council as a permanent member.
 Such comprehensive engagement seeks to create a situation in which both countries have a vested interest in sustaining generally cooperative ties by increasing the costs of reverting to a more confrontational relationship.
 To be sure, many points of friction still exist, but China’s emphasis on comprehensive engagement is intended to immunize the relationship from these potential challenges and to prevent any one of them from defining the terms of the relationship.

-Erin Fried is the Program Coordinator for the Political and Security Affairs (PSA) group at NBR.
+This interview was conducted by Erin Fried, the Program Coordinator for the Political and Security Affairs (PSA) group at NBR.